tobias-weiss-ai-xr/opendesk-edu/docs/architecture.md

 openDesk includes a portal that allows navigation to the respective application.
 The portal is part of the Identity and Access Management (IAM) application shipped with openDesk: *Nubus*.
-Nubus includes OpenLDAP for storing users, groups, and permissions, and Keycloak for single sign-on with LDAP user federation configured to the aforementioned OpenLDAP.
+Nubus includes OpenLDAP for storing users, groups, and permissions, and Keycloak for single sign-on with LDAP user federation configured to use the aforementioned OpenLDAP.

 When the user is authenticated by Keycloak, the portal shows the applications the user is permitted to access.

-The user can now access applications and use the corresponding functionality without the need to authenticate to applications again.
+The user can now access applications and use the corresponding functionality without the need to authenticate again.
 This is implemented using the OpenID Connect (OIDC) protocol.

 # Nubus (IAM)